shayanbo/VideoPlayerContainer/README.md

 ```

-Run it, and the video will be playing. now, as you can see in other apps. we want to attach some widgets to it. like a `PlaybackButton` in the center.
+Run it, and the video will be playing. now, as you can see in other apps.
+We want to attach some widgets to it, like a `PlaybackButton` in the center.

 ## Usage: Write Widgets

-As I said above, we need to write a PlaybackButton and attach it to the center of the Player View. first of all, we need to create a SwiftUI source file named PlaybackButtonWidget. and write a basic UI
+As I said above, we need to write a PlaybackButton and attach it to the center of the Player View.
+First of all, we need to create a SwiftUI source file named PlaybackButtonWidget and write a basic UI

 ```swift